4.2.3 How to apply to the AAT for a review of a child support objection decision

-A person aggrieved by an objection decision made by the Registrar can apply to the AAT for a review of that decision.
+A person who disagrees with an objection decision made by the Registrar can apply to the AAT for a review of that decision.

-A person can apply to the AAT for an AAT first review of an objection decision or a decision made by the Registrar to refuse an application for an extension of time to lodge an objection (section 89).
-A person can also apply to the AAT for an AAT second review of certain decisions relating to care percentage determinations and decisions by the AAT to refuse an extension of time to apply for a first review (section 96A).
+A person can apply to the AAT for an AAT first review of an objection decision or a decision made by the Registrar to refuse an application for an extension of time to lodge an objection (CSRC Act section 89).
+A person can also apply to the AAT for an AAT second review of certain decisions relating to care percentage determinations and decisions by the AAT to refuse an extension of time to apply for a first review (CSRC Act section 96A).

 An application for AAT first review of a child support related decision can be made by: